-Christoph Filler is also known as a very sensitive interpreter of Classic Art Songs, especially Schubert and Mahler.
-He already sang Mahler’s song cycles Lieder eines fahrenden Gesellen at the Salzkammergut Festwochen with the Academy of the Vienna Philharmonic Orchestra and Kindertotenlieder with chamber orchestra and Schubert’s Winterreise at the Staatstheater am Gärtnerplatz.
+Christoph Filler is also a promising interpreter of art songs, especially for lieder by Schubert and Mahler.
+He has performed Mahler's song cycles Lieder eines fahrenden Gesellen at the Salzkammergut Festwochen Gmunden with the Academy of the Vienna Philharmonic, as well as Kindertotenlieder in a version for chamber orchestra and Schubert's Winterreise at the Staatstheater am Gärtnerplatz.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by artist management.

 Gerhard Ernst, Maya Boog, Alexander Kaimbacher, Christoph Filler, Tomaz Kovacic, Matthias Schuppli, Wolfgang Gerold et al.